VimsLab/Stereo-Ice-Reconstruction/README.md

          RMSE (Y-axis in pixels) error for each Algorithm by Group

  <img src="Images/RMSE_T.png" alt="RMSE"/>
-  	Result of applying stereo algorithms using above procedure
+  	Result of applying stereo algorithms using above procedure and calculating RMSE error per group by each method